keboola/developers-docs/extend/component/ui-options/ui-examples/sync-action-examples.md

 }
 ```

-The above code will create the following element which triggers action named `testColumns`:
+The above code will create the following element which triggers an action named `testColumns`:

 {: .image-popup}
 ![Screenshot](/extend/component/ui-options/ui-examples/dynamic_dropdown_multi.gif)